This tutorial shows how to draw broccoli in six steps. It includes simple slightly stylized examples and quick drawing instructions.

 Step 4 – Add More Details/Florets

-Sticking out from behind the first clump of florets draw a few more.
+Sticking out from behind the first clump of florets draw a few more (to each of it’s sides).
 You can again add these with a bunch of different sized curves.

 Step 5 – Finish the Line Drawing

-Finally add a few more random curves along the bottom of the broccoli crown.
+Finally add the last few curves along the bottom of the broccoli crown.
 Afterwards go over your drawing with a black pen, marker or darker pencil lines.

 Step 6 – Color the Broccoli